twse/bobsgame-extras/README.md

 For use with the Windows XP version of [BootSkin](https://www.stardock.com/products/bootskin/) only.
 The boot skin is available in 13 languages.
 Attempting to install with the Windows Vista version will most likely fail, so please don't try it.
 I created this with Windows Paint.

 ## Palm OS Emulator Skin
 Use this to replace the Generic skin from the executable file (bmp) or simply access them from the Skins dialog (jpg).
 The skin is assigned to some Palm devices.
-The jpg files were created with [PMView](https://www.pmview.com/).
+The jpg files were created from the bmp files with [PMView](https://www.pmview.com/).

 This skin can be used with the emulators listed below.
 Robert Matthew Pelloni is not the original author of these emulators.
 The original copyright notice, license and contributor list is set forth below.